• Skip to main content

 Bok choy is a vegetable from the cabbage family along with broccoli and Brussels sprouts.
 It is known for its long leaf stalks and a large stem, growing up to 12 to 24 inches long.

 Bok choy tastes amazing when stir fried until tender-crisp.
 I love how the leaves soak up the savory sauce while the stalks stay nice and crispy.
+It's a nice vegetarian option and can be hearty when served with noodles.

 If you love a good crunch and umami sauce in every bite you might also like my ground beef and cabbage stir fry, kimchi udon or kimchi and tofu stir fry.